ch4mpy/spring-addons/samples/tutorials/resource-server_with_introspection/README.md

 - CORS configuration
 - stateless session management
 - CSRF with cookie repo
+- 401 (unauthorized) instead of 302 (redirect to login) when authentication is missing or invalid on protected end-point
-all that from properties only
+- list of routes accessible to unauthorized users (with anonymous enabled if this list is not empty) all that from properties only

 ## Web-security config